-Right off the bat, I wanted to make a low bowl because they’re extremely versatile for serving since they hold varying levels of sauces or broths.
+Right off the bat, I wanted to make a low bowl since they’re extremely versatile for serving (hold varying levels of sauces or broths, etc).
 A low bowl also offers opportunities for high drama since the sides reach much higher than that of a regular plate—visual stimulation on multiple planes.

 These bowls start, as most pieces at Monsoon Pottery do, on the wheel as a lump of clay.
 I throw a low bowl that’s about 9” in diameter and trim it once it’s dry enough.

 I tried recording some video of the process to give everyone an inside peek.
 I clearly don’t take video often so these clips are all in portrait mode.
 I neglected to turn off my music for the video but I wanted to keep the sound so you can hear the clay thuds and cuts.
 Hopefully it’s still a good watch!
 Here are the steps it goes through:

 Drawing the rim design - I freehand this with every dish so that each piece doesn’t turn out exactly the same.

 Cutting out the rim design

 Cleaning up the edges with a vegetable peeler

 Cleaning up the areas where the curves meet each other

 Eliminating the tips from a lotus dish design gave me the look I wanted.
 Instead of the balanced ebb and flow of energy, I feel energy endlessly building and charging the dish.

 So, why a hexagon?
 A couple reasons: they occur often in nature and the six-sided geometry created just the right amount of drama for a bowl this size.
 I tried making one with eight-sides about halfway through production and the outcome was strangely underwhelming.